strangehurst/PNML.jl/docs/src/type_hierarchies.md

 `HLCoreNet` is used by some `AbstractPetriNet` concrete types ([`PNet.HLPetriNet`](@ref)).
 Think of it as a testable implementation of `AbstractHLCore`.

-The IR does not try to impose semantics on the model.
+Tries to represent the model (all models) at a structural level.
+Tries to avoid imposing semantics.
+It is a toolkit with a wide range of behavior.
 Those semantics should be part of [`AbstractPetriNet`](@ref).
-The IR tries to represent the model (all models) at a structural level.
-It may paramertize types to facilitate specilization.
+Yes, the [`PnmlType`](@ref) in use selects some semantics and affects the toolkit.

 ```@example type
 type_tree(PNML.PnmlTypeDefs.PnmlType) # hide